JulianPoh/expressjs-bootstrap-boilerplate/Readme.md

 ### Watching for changes

-The __npm start__ command will recompile all SCSS and JavaScript files automatically using webpack, if changes are detected.
+The __npm run dev__ command will recompile all SCSS and JavaScript files automatically using webpack, if changes are detected.

 ## License